Pre-Dietetics

 Provides students with the opportunity to study the biological and physical sciences as a basis for understanding the science of nutrition.
 This option will prepare students who want to conduct research in their career and/or complete a doctorate program.

-Prerequisites for Application to the Future Education Model Graduate Program
+Prerequisites for Application to the Graduate Programs in Nutrition and Dietetics

-Additional information about the Pre-Dietetics program prerequisites for the UNL and UNMC program can be found by visiting the Explore Center online at https://go.unl.edu/ormj.
+Additional information about the Pre-Dietetics program prerequisites for the UNL and UNMC programs can be found by visiting the Explore Center in Love Library south (maps.unl.edu/LLS) or online at: go.unl.edu/ormj.

 Questions?
 Contact: